AnujPancholi/fullstackopen2020-part6/README.md

 **NOTE:** In `json-server`, I tried to find a way to increment the value of votes by 1, alas, I discovered I have to pass literally all the data in the updated document except the `id`, therefore, there will be a race condition here, wherein if two people on different browsers upvote at the same time, only 1 upvote will be recorded.

+## Exercise 6.18

+Made an acton creator function for this purpose and used the same for showing the two notifications.
+This eliminated the need for the function to show notification passed as a parameter to the async action creators for voting and new anecdote creation functionalities.
+Note that this action creator is being called form within the `anecdoteReducer` file by the other action creators.

 ---